Planes, Subs and Automobiles

 All-Purpose Aston Martin

 Aston Martin’s SUV, called DBX, is arriving late next year.
-The company recently released the first official photos of the vehicle, and even though it was covered in camouflage (plus sponsorship decals), the distinctive shape comes through.
+The company recently released the first official photos of the vehicle.
+Even though it was covered in camouflage (plus sponsorship decals), the distinctive shape comes through.

 Aston Martin indicated that the photos showed the first DBX development prototype being tested in a demanding Welsh Rally stage, driven by the company’s Chief Engineer, Matt Becker.
 That the testing was begun in Wales, the company says, was a nod to Aston Martin’s new production facility in the Vale of Glamorgan.
 Perhaps Q by Aston Martin, the marque’s bespoke division, could whip up a Tom Jones signature edition.